 Frieda had a fantastic time, mixing with young people from diverse backgrounds.
 She came back happy and walking tall.
 I’d tell all parents to get behind their kids and say yes to NCS – it’s great value for money.”

-NCS is delivered across England and Northern Ireland by a network of experienced youth and community organizations including charities, college consortia, and voluntary, community, social enterprise (VCSE) and private sector partnerships.
+NCS is delivered across England and Northern Ireland by a network of experienced youth and community organisations including charities, college consortia, voluntary, community, social enterprises (VCSE) and private sector partnerships.

 NCS staff are DBS checked (previously CRB) and have the appropriate training to work with young people.
-All activities are comprehensively risk-assessed and overseen by carefully selected and trained instructors and mentors and the programme is quality assured locally and nationally.
+All activities are comprehensively risk-assessed and overseen by carefully selected and trained instructors and mentors.
+The programme is quality assured locally and nationally.

 Our shorter autumn and spring programmes can take place at any point during the autumn or spring terms, including half-term.
 Please email us here with your area details and we’ll put you in touch with your local provider for more details.

-Your teen can register their interest to participate either during a presentation on NCS by their local providers in a Year 11 or 12 school /college presentation or by entering their details here.
+Your teenager can register their interest to participate either during a presentation on NCS by their local providers in a Year 11 or 12 school/college presentation or by entering their details here.
 Once registration is complete, they’ll be contacted by their local NCS provider.